amanahuja/change-detection-tutorial/README.md

 ## Goals

-We want to be able to detect change in a signal, or an ordered/chronological collection of data points.
-We'll probably use scalar values for each data point, but perhaps we can also consider vector values as well.
+We want to detect change in a signal, in an ordered/chronological collection of data points.
+We'll consider the case where each data point is a scalar value.

+## Tutorial Approach

+We'll start with the simplest signals we can imagine, and the simplest change detection method(s).
+This will allow us to introduce some basic concepts easily.
+With the fundamentals set, we'll try to tackle some problems that are inspired by "real world" problems.
+This may add a lot of complexity quickly, and will question some assumptions we made earlier, but hopefully there will be sufficient context to pull that off.

+We  will either fabricate the data or use freely available public data sources.
+Python (python 2.7) will be used for coding and visualization, from within IPython Notebooks. although the principles are agnostic to choice of programming language.
+We may use open source python libraries along the way.

 ## How to use this Tutorial

-The simplest way to use the tutorial is to view the output only.
-You will not be able to edit and experiment with the code, but you will be able to follow along.
+The simplest way to use this tutorial is to (only) view the output.
+You will not be able to edit or experiment with the code, but you will be able to follow along.

- 1. Use the links to nbviewer.ipython.org to view the ipython notebooks.
+***Simply follow the links to nbviewer.ipython.org to view the IPython notebooks.
+These links are located in the "Lesson Plan" section of this README. ***
- 2. (Coming soon) Navigate to the PDF directory to view the notebooks auto-converted to PDF format.

-The recommended way to use this tutorial is to clone the repo to your machine and run the ipython notebooks locally.
+However, the recommended way to use this tutorial is to clone the repo to your machine and run the ipython notebooks locally.
 Follow these steps:

-    ## 1. Clone the repo to a new directory on your machine
+    ## 1. Clone this repo to a new directory on your machine
-    include command line example code

     ## 2. Set up a virtual environment using virtualenv or conda, and activate it.
-    # using conda
-    # using virtualenv

-    ## 3. Install prerequisites
+    ## 3. Install prerequisites listed under requirements.txt
-    # TODO: insert a requirements.txt

-    ## 4. Start an ipython notebook server
+    ## 4. Start an ipython notebook server and navigate to the notebooks in your browser
-    ipython notebook

-    ## 5. Navigate to the nb server url in a browser

-## Tutorial Approach
-We'll start with the simplest signal we can imagine, and the simplest change detection method(s).
-From there we'll add signal complexity step by step in such a way that we demonstrate the limitations of previously discussed methods and have an excuse to consider more sophisticated approaches.

-The solutions we use will be self-wrought code or imported from open source libraries, whatever seems appropriate for the moment.
+You'll be able to follow along with the tutorial and edit the code as you go, like any IPython Notebook.
+For more information see http://ipython.org/ipython-doc/stable/notebook/index.html

 ## Lesson Plan

+Includes links to nbviewer.ipython.org to view the tutorial online.

 * Section 00: Scaffolding
 [View in ipynb nbviewer] [1]